aishwaryajain1043/parallel/README.md

 A master-slave model where the master distributes numbers to be tested for primality.
 Slaves receive numbers using MPI_Recv, test for primality, and return results (positive for primes, negative for non-primes) using MPI_Send.
 The master processes results accordingly.

 In conclusion, these assignments provide a comprehensive understanding of MPI, from basic communication to complex parallel computing tasks.
 They highlight the power of parallelism in optimizing performance and demonstrate the importance of efficient inter-process communication for large-scale computations.

+Problem 1: Sum of First N Integers Using CUDA
+Objective:
+Implement CUDA programs to calculate the sum of the first N integers using two different methods.

+Tasks:

+Iterative Method: Compute the sum using a loop without using the mathematical formula.

+Formula Method: Compute the sum using the mathematical formula within a CUDA kernel.

+Implementation Steps:

+Define the number N

+Create input and output arrays

+Allocate memory on the GPU

+Populate the array with the first N integers

+Copy data from host to device

+Define CUDA grid and block dimensions

+Launch the kernel to compute the sum

+Copy the result back to host and display it

+Problem 2: Merge Sort Using CPU and CUDA
+Objective:
+Implement and compare merge sort algorithms using CPU-based pipelining and GPU parallelism.

+Tasks:

+Implement merge sort using pipelining on CPU.

+Implement merge sort in parallel using CUDA.

+Measure and compare the performance of both approaches.

+Implementation Steps:

+Generate an array of size 1000

+Implement both CPU and CUDA versions of merge sort

+Use timing functions to benchmark both versions

+Display execution time and calculate the speedup

+Problem 3: Vector Addition and Bandwidth Measurement in CUDA
+Objective:
+Write a CUDA program for basic vector addition and compute memory bandwidth using profiling tools.

+Tasks:

+Modify the example to use statically defined global variables instead of dynamic memory allocation.

+Record the kernel execution timing and print the results to the console.

+Query the GPU device properties such as memory clock rate and memory bus width.
+Use these to calculate and print the theoretical bandwidth of the device.

+Measure the actual bandwidth of the vector addition kernel by calculating the number of bytes read/written and dividing by the execution time.
+Print this to the console and compare it with the theoretical bandwidth.